Rethinking Youth Gender Medicine Conference Programme

 Research

-• Pathways trial and UK research regulations Dr. Sinéad Helyar)
+• Pathways puberty blocker trial and why it does not comply with UK research regulations Dr. Sinéad Helyar)

 • Is there equipoise for interventional trials?
 (Dr. Ray Zhang)

-• Adverse effects and risks of hormonal interventions in paediatric gender medicine (Dr. Hannah Ryan)
+• Adverse effects of hormonal interventions in gender medicine (Dr. Hannah Ryan)

 Ethics